 If your kidneys are not working as they should, your doctor will likely prescribe a diet with specific daily amounts of protein, sodium and potassium.
 Keeping these nutrients in check can help prevent kidney disease from getting worse.

-If you have kidney disease, you need a registered dietitian on your health-care team.
-An RD will teach you how to eat well and manage this new and very important part of your health plan.
+If you have kidney disease, you need a registered dietitian nutritionist on your health care team.
+An RDN will teach you how to eat well and manage this new and very important part of your health plan.

 You will need a meal plan that meets your individual needs.
-A registered dietitian will help you accomplish this by taking your food preferences, lifestyle and special needs into account.
-Use the Find a Registered Dietitian tool to find an RD in your area.
+A registered dietitian nutritionist will help you accomplish this by taking your food preferences, lifestyle and special needs into account.

 Protein helps build, repair and maintain every cell in your body and can be used to supply energy if needed.
 When your kidneys are not working well, they can’t handle as much protein.
 It is very important you eat enough carbohydrates and fats to supply your body with all the energy you need.
 The limited protein you eat will then be used to build and repair your cells.
 Your new diet will need to include the right balance of protein, carbohydrates and fat.
 Main sources of protein include meat, poultry, fish, eggs, milk, beans and nuts.
 Breads, cereals, seeds and vegetables contain protein, too.

-An RD can also help you with other aspects of your diet to make sure you get the nutrition you need.
+An RDN can also help you with other aspects of your diet to make sure you get the nutrition you need.
 These include:

 - Total Calories.
 Calorie intake is important in keeping your weight in a healthy range.